 Cime Di Rapa Broccoli Rabe Sausage Pasta

-Cime di rapa is in season and this wonderful green has taken the food world by storm.
+Cime di rapa or broccoli rabe is in season and this wonderful green has taken the food world by storm.
 The most common ways to eat it are with sausage (pork, if you will) with pasta and atop bread.
 This cime di rapa sausage pasta is full of flavours and goodness from this wonderful Winter green and yet is so easy to prepare for a nutritious weeknight dinner!

 Cime Di Rapa Broccoli Rabe Sausage Pasta